Hirta: First World War

 Early in the First World War, the Royal Navy erected a signal station on Hirta, and the first daily communications with the mainland were established.
-In a belated response, the German submarine SM U-90 arrived in Village Bay on the morning of 15 May 1918 and, after issuing a warning, started shelling the island.
+In a belated response, the German submarine SM U-90 arrived in Village Bay/Loch Hiort on the morning of 15 May 1918 and, after issuing a warning, started shelling the island.
 One report states that "the wireless station was destroyed.
 The manse, church & jetty storehouse were damaged, but no loss of life occurred".

 Another source offers this perspective about the significance of WW I: "Ironically, things improved with the war, which brought a naval detachment and regular deliveries of mail and food from naval supply vessels.
 But when these services were withdrawn at end of the war, the sense of isolation increased.
 Able bodied young islanders left for a better life, resulting in a breakdown of the island economy".

+Wreck of the Kumu

+On 20 February 1929 the Aberdeen-built steam trawler SS Kumu ran aground in thick fog off Soay.
+The vessel eventually foundered in Glen Bay on the north side of Hirta.
+The shipwreck lies at a depth of 45 metres (148 ft) and was not surveyed by divers until 1998.